kavli-ntnu/dj-docs/docs/common/getting_started/python.md

 More information on working with Conda environments is available in the [Conda official documentation](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

-If you will only work with one pipeline or the other, skip the step that is not relevant to you

 * Install [Miniconda Python 3.x](https://docs.conda.io/en/latest/miniconda.html).
   * Install in a directory that has no spaces in its path.